SwissDataScienceCenter/renku/docs/user/firststeps.rst

     :align: center
     :alt: Files tab and notebooks folder in JupyterLab

 To create a new notebook, first double click on the **notebooks** folder (3), then on the '+' button (4).
 Select 'Python 3' to create a new notebook (5).

 .. image:: ../_static/images/jupyterlab-new-notebook.png
     :width: 85%
     :align: center
     :alt: New notebook in JupyterLab

 To rename the notebook, right click on its name (``Untitled.ipynb``) and select rename.

 .. image:: ../_static/images/jupyterlab-rename.png
     :width: 85%
     :align: center
     :alt: Rename notebook in JupyterLab

-If you are not familiar with the JupyterLab, you can read more on their `documentation <https://jupyterlab.readthedocs.io/en/latest/>`_.
+If you are not familiar with JupyterLab, you can read more on their `documentation <https://jupyterlab.readthedocs.io/en/latest/>`_.
 You can take the time to play with the JupyterLab interface and new notebooks before continuing.

 If you want to save your new notebook(s), go to the console and use ``git`` to add your work to the repository.